NakamotoSans/Contracts/README.md

 - We have implemented smart contract addressing the issue of storing critical data necessary at different stages of Taxi Hailing and making it verifiable by all stakeholders in dRyver.

 -We eliminate the existence of middle agency, Thereby completely removing the regulation of salaries of drivers by corporations.
-And in that
+And in that earning of the driver is solely dependent on the number of rides.

 #### Application Workflow Diagram
 ---
 ![](screens/workflow.png)

-#### In this application we have Six stages
+#### In this application we have Three Contracts
 ---

-1. Admin
+1. User
-2. Farm-Inspector
+2. Driver
-3. Harvester
+3. Customer
-4. Exporter
-5. Importer
-6. Processor

-**Admin :** Admin creates new batch which is initial stage of coffee batch.

-**Farm-Inspector :**  Farm-inspectors are responsible for inspecting coffee farms and updating the information like coffee family, type of seed and fertilizers used for growing coffee.

-**Harvester :** Harvesters conducting plucking, hulling , polishing , grading and sorting activities, further updating the information of crop variety, temperature used and humidity maintained during the process.

-**Exporter :** Exporters are the organization who exports coffee beans throughout the world.
-Exporter  adds quantity, destination address, ship name, ship number , estimated date and time and exporter id.

-**Importer :** Importers imports the coffee from coffee suppliers and  updates quantity, ship name, ship number , transporters information, warehouse name, warehouse address and the importer's address.

-**Processor :** Processors are the organizations who processes raw coffee beans by roasting them on particular temperature and humidity and makes it ready for packaging and to sale into markets.
-Processor adds the information like quantity, temperature , roasting duration , internal batch number , packaging date time, processor name and processor address.
+**Owner :** Owner deploys the contract.

+**User :**  User is the base contract containing some common attributes and behaviour of Customers and Drivers.

+**Driver :** This Contract contains essential details of drivers along with some driver-specific methods .

+**Customer :** This contract contains methods that allow customers to request a ride.

 #### Included Components
 ---
--  Solidity (Ethereum)
+-  Solidity (**Ethereum**)
--  Metamask  (Ethereum wallet)
+-  Metamask  (**Ethereum** wallet)
--  Rinkeby test network ( use rinkeby faucet to get ethers on rinkeby network )
+-  Mumbai testnet ( **Polygon** Network with **Matic** Faucet )
--  Infura
+-  Remix IDE
 -  Truffle
 -  IPFS
 -  Web3JS
--  Apache and PHP
+-  React Native
+-  Nodejs (Express)
+-  Google Map Api
+-  Firebase for Google Auth

 #### Prerequisites
 ---